WeruHarrison/portfolio/README.md

 A portfolio of my data analytics projects.

-In this portfolio, I will showcase all the project I have done.
+In this website, I will publsih all the project I have done.

+I will publish them in a blog format.

 I will also include the data and raw code (if used).